Library and Main Index

 horizontal rule

-In the mid-1700s, William and Margret BROWN lived in Rowan County (created 1753), North Carolina, with some of their 9 children: 3 sons and 6 daughters.
-Family records indicate that William BROWN (c.17171772) was of Scotch and Portuguese and/or "Portigee" descent, and that the ancestry of his wife, Margret (c.1722aft.1772), is uncertain.
-They owned property and lived in the Flat Swamp Creek and Lick Creek area of what is now the southeastern part of Davidson County (created from Rowan in 1822), North Carolina, just east of the Yadkin River, near the present-day town of Denton.
-William BROWN's 1772 Will and other important documents are discussed below.
-See Photo Gallery and Maps showing where they lived.
+In the mid-1700s, William and Margret BROWN lived in Rowan County (created 1753), North Carolina, with some of their 9 children; 3 sons and 6 daughters.
+Family records state that William BROWN (c.1717–Feb./Aug.1772) was of Scotch and Portuguese or "Portigee" descent, and that the ancestry of his wife, Margret (c.1722–aft.Nov.1772), was English.
+They owned property and lived in the Flat Swamp Creek and Lick Creek area of what is now the southeastern part of Davidson County (created from Rowan County in 1822), North Carolina, just east of the Yadkin River, near the present-day town of Denton.
+William BROWN's February 1772 Will and other important documents are discussed below.
+See also Photo Gallery and Maps showing where they lived.

 This William and Margret BROWN Library/Center is the result of years of gathering and analyzing records of the family and their collateral lines, leading to a 10-day genealogy research trip to 9 libraries in North Carolina, which Erold C. Wiscombe and I (O. James Brown Klein) made in May 2000.
 The libraries were in Rowan, Davidson, Randolph, Guilford, and Johnston counties, the University of North Carolina at Chapel Hill, and the North Carolina State Archives in Raleigh.
 Working 12 to 16 hour days, we gathered, copied, referenced, and analyzed any and all information referencing BROWN family members, bringing back boxes of materials.
+Included were all Brown family pedigree and group sheets archived in the LDS Church Family History Library in Salt Lake City, Utah, and all identifiable Brown family source materials.
 This Library presents much of the relevant information collected.
-After careful analysis, and re-analysis, of materials gathered thus far, we now understand much better some of the important facts about our BROWN family members, limited though these may be.
+After careful analysis, and re-analysis, of materials gathered thus far, we now understand much better some of the important facts about our BROWN family members.
 These facts, and our analysis, are presented here, with updates as we go along.
 Please contribute what documents and information you may know.
 Thank you.

 This growing Brown Family History Library and Center was created for two basic purposes: 1) to better identify and honor William and Margret BROWN, their numerous descendants, ancestors, siblings, and collateral relatives; and 2) to provide a focal point for the collection, preservation, and sharing of accurate family history information.
 It is for all of our extended family, inclusive of every family member, to promote and facilitate these objectives.

-The Library houses the documents, photographs and items relating to the genealogies and histories of the extended family.
-The Center contains identified family groups and organizations, and the information they desire to publish there that may be of interest to extended family members.
+This Library presents the filed documents, photographs and items relating to the genealogies and histories of the extended family.
+The Center contains identified family groups and organizations, and the information they desire to present here that may be of interest to extended family members.
 The Library/Center honors the privacy of personal information.
 See Privacy Policy.

 Please use the Library/Center, enjoy it, be blessed by it, and contribute to its success!